Haven (band)

-Haven were an English indie rock band formed in Cornwall in 1996.
+Haven were a Cornish indie rock band formed in 1996.
 The band consisted of singer Gary Briggs, guitarist Nathan Wason, bassist Iwan Gronow and drummer Jack Mitchell.
 Originally called Blew, their new name was taken from a local Haven Holidays resort.

 Career

 The band formed after Gary Briggs moved to Cornwall and met Nathan Wason in a record shop in Penzance in 1996.
 After recruiting drummer Tom Lewis and London-born Iwan Gronow, the band moved to Manchester in 1999 after being discovered by the former Smiths manager Joe Moss, who set them up with a regular slot at The Night and Day Café.
 In 2001, Lewis left the band and was replaced by Manchester drummer Jack Mitchell.
 Through Moss's Smiths connections they also played support slots for Johnny Marr's band the Healers, and others including Badly Drawn Boy.
 The band's first release was the Til The End EP in May 2001, with further singles following, including the top-75 UK hit "Let It Live" and their top-30 breakthrough "Say Something".
 They also appeared on New Music Television, presented by Marc Almond for ITV1 in 2001.

 Their debut album, Between The Senses, was released in February 2002, and reached No. 26 in the UK Albums Chart.
 A second album was released in 2004, and the band constantly remained on tour.
 Their record label merged with another and the band were asked to record a third album, but with the deadline set soon after the tour, Haven did not manage to record enough material to complete what the label wanted.
 They were subsequently released from their recording contract, and the band split up in 2006.